teaching philosophy

 In a field of practitioners, there is a need for exploration of the program philosophy, assessment protocol and overall leadership development model, and how those three concepts converge to adequately train student staff members.
 Because resident assistant training includes human resource, student development and student learning components, in order to adequately assess the program’s effectiveness, vitality and growth, one must employ a multi-tier and diverse approach to assessing and understanding the overall training’s solvency.

-In my student affairs research, as a personal passion, I focus on the experience of black professional staff members in leadership roles in residence life programs, specifically black women, and mid-level professionals.
+In my professional research, I focus on the experience of black professional staff members in leadership roles in higher education, including both student affairs and diversity, equity & inclusion fields, specifically black women/womxn/womyn & femmes, in mid/senior professional roles.

 jedi* statement